 I don’t anticipate becoming a full-time vegetarian after the challenge.
 If the challenge agrees with my body, I could see it becoming an 80/20 lifestyle.
 Part of the journey of the November Challenge was to seek a new way of eating.
 I could be very happy living on bread and cheese (the staples of my husband’s vegetarian stint in college), but I’m not convinced that my body is a fan of those things either.

 The background for this challenge choice.

-My doctor thinks I probably have some level of IBS (which in my understanding basically means…we know you have issues, we just don’t know what causes them) and has recommended a low FODMAP diet.
-I haven’t committed to ruling those foods out yet, but I may as I work through this process of discovering what my body requires for its optimum health.
+My doctor thinks I probably have some level of IBS (which in my understanding basically means…we know you have issues, we just don’t know what causes them).
+He has recommended a low FODMAP diet.
+I haven’t committed to ruling those foods out yet.
+But I may as I work through this process of discovering what my body requires for its optimum health.

 Heart disease also runs in my family and at a younger age than you’d expect.

 It is important to me that I do whatever I can to take care of my health.

 I am not a doctor and nothing I share should be interpreted as that.
 My personal belief is that your body may not require the exact nutrient intake that mine requires (and I’m still trying to figure out exactly what that means for my body).
 I think diet is a highly personalized situation.

 I’m a little nervous about that many meals without meat.
 I’m also nervous about feeling awful at the beginning of the transition.
 My blogger friend, Dee, over at Life Honey recently went predominately vegan (I’m not prepared to give up eggs and cheese) and said she felt lousy for about 5 days.

 If you have any tips on being a vegetarian, please, please, please, share them.